-1. The competent authorities of the Contracting States shall exchange such information as is necessary for carrying out the provisions of this Convention or of the domestic laws concerning taxes of every kind and description imposed on behalf of the Contracting States, or of their political subdivisions or local authorities in so far as the taxation thereunder is not contrary to the Convention.
+1. The competent authorities of the Contracting States shall exchange such information as is foreseeably relevant for carrying out the provisions of this Agreement or to the administration or enforcement of the domestic laws concerning taxes of every kind and description imposed on behalf of the Contracting States, or of their political subdivisions in so far as the taxation thereunder is not contrary to the Agreement.
 The exchange of information is not restricted by Articles 1 and 2.

-Any information obtained under the domestic laws of that State and shall be disclosed only to persons or authorities (including courts and administrative bodies) concerned with the assessment or collection of, the enforcement or prosecution in respect of, or the determination of appeals in relation to the taxes referred to in the first sentence.
+2. Any information received under paragraph 1 by a Contracting State shall be treated as secret in the same manner as information obtained under the domestic laws of that State and shall be disclosed only to persons or authorities (including courts and administrative bodies) concerned with the assessment or collection of, the enforcement or prosecution in respect of, the determination of appeals in relation to the taxes referred to in paragraph 1, or the oversight of the above.
 Such persons or authorities shall use the information only for such purposes.
 They may disclose the information in public court proceedings or in judicial decisions.

-2. In no case shall the provisions of paragraph 1 be construed so as to impose on a Contracting State the obligation:
+3. In no case shall the provisions of paragraphs 1 and 2 be construed so as to impose on a Contracting State the obligation: